5 Tips to Write a Winning Graphic Design Brief

 It is also an excellent place to establish some standards.
 For example, do you prefer to communicate over email, video conferencing or messaging?

 How do you want any files or documents delivered to you?
 How often do you want to meet with the design team?
-Consider creating a shared calendar or even setting up discord to encourage open conversation.
+Consider creating a shared calendar or setting up Discord to encourage open conversation.

 Place this information at the beginning of your graphic design brief.
 As you write, remember that this is a critical document that your designer will rely on to create or change things that have the potential to have a significant impact on your business.